pelco/firmware_testing/README.md

     $ make
     ```
     This command will build the main firmware located at **src/main.c** and create **src/run_this_firmware** binary.
-    Note that currently this piece of code doesn't actually has any hardware dependency so it should build and run on any machine.
      ```bash
     $ ./src/run_this_firmware
     Hello World from Firmware